 “Yeah, cuz he plays for the Bucks.
 If he makes a (expletive) complaint it’s gonna be a media firestorm.
 Any little (expletive) that goes wrong, it’s gonna be ‘oh MPD is all racist blah blah,'” one officer is heard to say on the video footage.

-After the release of this tape, the Common Council demanded transparency, and congresswoman Gwen Moore issued a statement challenging MPD to greater integrity, accountability and community-oriented policing.
+After the release of this tape, the Common Council demanded transparency, and Congresswoman Gwen Moore issued a statement challenging MPD to improve integrity, accountability and community-oriented policing.